Find out how can you help your business to be one of the survivors against emergencies.

 Nottingham City Centre Emergency Planning Guide for Businesses

 A major disaster or emergency can come in many forms and may affect Nottingham city centre at any time.
-It is essential that we all plan ahead and minimise the risks to the people and businesses that make up the heart of the city.
-It is essential that businesses consider both business continuity and emergency planning.
+We all must plan and minimise the risks to the people and businesses that make up the heart of the city.
+Businesses must consider both business continuity and emergency planning.
 Nottingham City Council (with the help of the City Centre Emergency Planning Group, CCEPG) has written a guide to help businesses.
 Please click on the link below to access the guide.

 The risks we all face